OctopusDeploy/blog/blog/2023-03/how-to-measure-mean-time-to-resolve/index.md

 > MTTR isn't a viable metric for the reliability of complex software systems for many reasons, notably due to its underlying variance.

-MTTR will only be helpful if you have thousands of monthly incidents within your organization.
-Most teams will be hoping for a smaller number of incidents.
-With fewer incidents, averages result in a highly volatile metric, which can go up even when incident management improves.
+While variability smoothes out when you have very large numbers, your frequency is unlikely to result in the thousands of monthly incidents required for a useful average.
+With fewer incidents, averages become a volatile metric.
+The average may even increase despite improvements in incident management.

-Averages are most useful when you have a normal distribution.
-Incident durations skew heavily to the left of the chart, as most incidents can be solved quickly.
-The VOID database found most incidents are resolved in under 2 hours.
-There is then a long thin tail of values that can cause wild variation in mean and median averages.
+The VOID database also found that most incidents are resolved in under 2 hours, with a long thin tail of values that nudge the average up and down in a way that doesn't represent how customers view the system's reliability.

 You could eliminate this variation by excluding outliers, but then you'd hide valuable information.
 You need a better way to use this data to improve your process.

 ### Where restore times remain useful

-Instead of zipping up your incidents into an average, plot each duration on a chart.
+Instead of zipping up your incidents into an average number, plot each duration on a chart.
 Using a scatter plot or a box-and-whisker chart lets you visualize durations without losing fidelity.
-This will show you trends and outliers, which is more useful than an average.
+This will show you trends and outliers, which is more valuable than an average.

 ![A scatter plot showing incident durations](time-to-restore-scatter.png)

 You can now understand the trend in resolution times to see if you are improving over time.
 You can also identify outliers that took longer to solve and discuss how you could handle them better.
 Resolution times remain useful as part of your journey into exploring incidents and improving incident management and system stability.

-If incidents require a code fix, the restore time will reflect the performance of your deployment pipeline.
+If incidents require a code fix, the restore time will be subject to the performance of your deployment pipeline.
 Being able to quickly and safely deploy new versions of your software has positive effects beyond incident management.

-The restore times also encourage the introduction of monitoring and alerting tools, significantly improving your ability to detect problems before a customer is impacted.
+Using restore times encourages you to introduce monitoring and alerting tools, significantly improving your ability to detect problems before a customer is impacted.

+### Have a clear definition for incidents

 To get the most out of incident duration data, make sure you have consistent definitions for: